 Why IFRS 12 generates more disclosure findings than any comparable standard

-IFRS 12 was issued in 2011 to consolidate the disclosure requirements previously scattered across IAS 27, IAS 28, IAS 31, and SIC-12.
-The consolidation made the total volume of requirements visible for the first time, and that volume is substantial.
-A client with subsidiaries, an associate, and a joint arrangement can easily require eight to twelve pages of IFRS 12 disclosures.
+IFRS 12 was issued in 2011 to consolidate the disclosure requirements previously scattered across IAS 27 , IAS 28 , IAS 31 , and SIC-12.
+That consolidation made the total volume of requirements visible for the first time, and the volume is substantial.
+A client with subsidiaries, an associate, and a joint arrangement can easily generate eight to twelve pages of IFRS 12 disclosures.
 Most mid-market clients produce two.

 The gap exists because IFRS 12 has no materiality shortcut for most of its requirements.
 IFRS 12.3 states that the standard applies to entities with interests in subsidiaries, associates, joint arrangements, or unconsolidated structured entities.
 Unlike IFRS 7 (which allows grouping and summarising of financial instrument disclosures when individual detail is not material), IFRS 12 requires specific disclosures for each category of interest, and several requirements apply per individual investee.
-The summarised financial information requirement for material associates and joint ventures (IFRS 12.B12 through B13) requires twelve specific line items per investee.
-Multiply that across two or four investments and the disclosure note grows fast.
+The summarised financial information requirement for material associates and joint ventures ( IFRS 12 .B12 through B13) requires twelve specific line items per investee.
+Multiply that across two or four investments and the note grows fast.

 Your file needs a structured approach.
-A paragraph-by-paragraph checklist mapping each IFRS 12 requirement to the draft financial statements is the only reliable method.
-Reviewing IFRS 12 disclosures without a checklist produces the same result every year: the engagement team confirms the investee list is complete, misses half the detailed requirements, and the review partner finds the gaps at sign-off.
+A paragraph-by-paragraph checklist mapping each IFRS 12 requirement to the draft FS is the only reliable method I have found.
+In our experience, reviewing IFRS 12 disclosures without a checklist produces the same result every year.
+The engagement team confirms the investee list is complete, misses half the detailed requirements, and the review partner finds the gaps at sign-off.

 Significant judgments and assumptions: IFRS 12.7 through IFRS 12.9